Icebreaker questions for meetings

 8. If money were no object, what would you do with your time?

 9. Who is the one person you have empathy for at the moment, and why?

 10. Have you lived in another country?
 What were the highlights and lowlights?
-If you haven’t, would you consider it?
+If you haven’t, would you consider living somewhere abroad?

 # Icebreaker questions for workshops

-Workshops, seminars and professional development sessions are opportunities for fun ice breaker questions for work situations.
-Most people attend with a positive mindset, looking to network and learn something, so you can be a little more frivolous with your ice breakers.
+Workshops, seminars, and professional development sessions offer great opportunities for asking fun work-related icebreaker questions.
+Most people attend such meetings with a positive mindset, looking to network and learn something, so you can be a little more relaxed about your icebreakers.

 11. If you could give one piece of advice to your younger self, what would it be?

 12. What is the one thing that people would find surprising about you?

 13. Who would play you in the movie of your life?

 14. Are you a dog or a cat person?
 Why?